 England had finished second in their group and beaten Paraguay in the round of 16 to qualify for the quarter-finals, while Argentina were unbeaten and had seen off Uruguay to book their place in the last eight.
 Having already built up a footballing rivalry, four years earlier the two countries had been at war for the Falkland Islands.

-That added plenty of extra tension to what was always likely to be a fiery game.
+That added plenty of extra tension to what was always likely to be a fiery game on June 22, 1986.
 Maradona lined up behind Jorge Valdano in Argentina's 3-5-1-1 formation, while England played a fairly narrow 4-4-2 with Steve Hodge and Trevor Steven furthest wide in the midfield.

 The first half passed without any goals, but though Peter Beardsley had a good chance for England it was Argentina who enjoyed more of the ball and were asking more questions in the attacking third.
 Their superiority would tell early in the second half in two of the most famous moments, for very different reasons, in the history of the World Cup.